 - Air Brake Endorsement

-To make the most of your career, experts recommend getting as many CDL endorsements as possible, as each will increase your employability and flexibility.
-Getting CDL endorsements will expand your career options because not only will you qualify for more jobs, you will have an inherent advantage over otherwise similarly qualified job candidates.
+To make the most of your career, experts recommend getting as many CDL endorsements as possible, because each one will increase your employability and flexibility.
+Getting CDL endorsements will expand your career options because not only will you qualify for more driver jobs, you will have a built in advantage over otherwise similarly qualified job candidates.

 In the short term, CDL endorsements may seem like a waste of time and money as they may not necessarily directly relate to your current job.
-And while it’s true you may not ever use these endorsements, to an employer you will appear more responsible and mature for going through the trouble and expense of getting all of the endorsements in which you are eligible.
+And while it’s true you may not ever use these endorsements, to an employer you will appear more responsible and mature for going through the trouble and expense of getting all of the endorsements you’re eligible for.
 Which in the end, could be the key to getting your ideal job and an extra couple hundred dollars on your paycheck.